e-schultz/ngcourse-next/handout/02-toolchain/03_Command_line_JavaScript_Node_JS_http_nodejs_org_.md

 ## Command-line JavaScript: [Node.JS](http://nodejs.org)

-NodeJS is an environment that lets you write JavaScript programs that live outside the browser.
+NodeJS is an environment that lets you write JavaScript programs that run outside the browser.
 It provides:

 * the V8 JavaScript interpreter